CDRE/EO: Far East Disciplinary Company

 French Indochina - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - NCOs' mess - 1950s

 Foreign Legion units’ insignia on the wall inside the NCOs’ mess of the Disciplinary Company.
-Several marine insignia might indicate that the pictures were taken after August 1954.
+Several Marine insignia might indicate that the pictures were taken after August 1954.
 Note the NCOs wearing the CDRE/EO badge.
 Collection of Andrew J. Mitchell.

 French Indochina - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - NCOs' mess - 1950s